 Having multiple sources of stress and multiple dysfunctions going on in your body will eventually trigger disease, pain or symptoms wherever your genetic weak link happens to be.
 If you are reading this page, then one of your genetic weak links is likely migraines.

 There is a compounding stress-effect for headache triggers.
 As in, the more stressors (triggers) that you have going on at one time… the more likely you are to activate a headache.
-The only way to build resilience to the everyday things you can’t always control is to look for the deeper stressors and heal from those hidden imbalances (which is exactly why I created the four step Migraine Freedom plan to help you get to the bottom of these hidden causes!)
+The only way to build resilience to the everyday things you can’t always control is to look for the deeper stressors and heal from those hidden imbalances (which is exactly why I created a four step Functional Migraine Consulting program to help you get to the bottom of these hidden causes!)

 To help clients visualize this concept of compounding stress, I describe a bathtub where you can picture some of the reasons for your migraine headaches:

 What do you think?
 Does this match your experience?
 Does it make you feel less crazy??
-Visit the private Migraine Freedom community page on Facebook to share your thoughts with fellow migraineurs!
+Visit the private Migraine Recovery Journey page on Facebook to share your thoughts with fellow migraineurs!